hyperledger-labs/private-data-objects/docs/install.md

 environment.
 Below installation and configuration instructions will make sure that the host and the docker components fullfill this requirement.

-If Sawtooth ledger is used, then both Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.
 If Microsoft CCF ledger is used, both CCF and the PDO transaction processor should be run on Ubuntu 18.04.
 We provide Docker images to run the ledger in the supported environment.

 The ledger and PDO may run on other Linux distributions, but the installation